 Once you’ve chosen your ideal bag, fill it up!
 Pack it up with the things you want to take.
 This will help you determine three things:

-- Are you packing too much stuff
+- If you’re packing too much stuff

-- Can you handle the weight
+- If you can handle the weight

-- Do you need a different bag
+- If you need a different bag

 Once you’ve determined the above items and have reconsidered all your packing choices, it’s time to take the bag for a walk.
 Can you handle wearing and walking with the bag for 15 minutes?
 Can you pick up your bag with ease?

 Ideally, your bag should weigh no more than 15kg.
 A good range is 7kg (for an ultra-light packer) and 13kg (for an average packer).
-For long term travel, my bag weighs 10-13kg with new toiletries and a Maximista 15 piece packing list.
+For long-term travel, my bag weighs 10-13kg with new toiletries and a Maximista 15-piece packing list.